iguessthislldo/opendds-devguide-converter/devguide/dds_security.rst

 The default rule is the rule applied if none of the grant’s allow rules or deny rules match the incoming operation to be verified.

-**Domain List**
+**Domain Id Set**

-Every allow or deny rule must contain a list of domain ids to which it applies.
+Every allow or deny rule must contain a set of domain ids to which it applies.
-The syntax is the same as the domain list found in the governance document.
+The syntax is the same as the domain id set found in the governance document.
+See section :ref:`Key Governance Elements` for details.

 **Publish / Subscribe / Relay Rules (PSR rules)**